Linguistic and ethnographic documentation of Baram

 The documented language is Baram, a Tibeto-Burman language of Nepal.
 It is spoken by the Darai people in Chitwan and Tanahun Districts in Central and Western part of Nepal.
 With less than 50 speakers remaining, the minority language is seriously endangered.
 The national language of Nepal is Nepali, used as lingua franca, and the major medium of education at schools.
 As Nepali is increasingly used as the primary language, it poses the greatest threat to the endangered languages of Nepal.

-This deposit contains a large collection of recorded texts, including audio and video files, transcriptions and annotations in ELAN and Toolbox and IMDI files containing metadata relevant to the recording.
+This collection contains a large collection of recorded texts, including audio and video files, transcriptions and annotations in ELAN and Toolbox and IMDI files containing metadata relevant to the recording.
 Furthermore, the Annexes include many other other related resources such as a sketch grammar, lexicon and ethnographic profile.
 The collection records the many different aspects of the cultural life in the Baram community.
 It includes conversations between the older members of the community, telling each other stories about their life experiences.
 There are descriptions of cultural and religious events, such as the Churung Mela festival, the Baramule worship, and Ekadasi Mela, a traditional festival during which people fast.
 Furthermore, the collection contains mythical stories, descriptions of the making of roti and other foods, as well as the building of houses, and descriptions of traditional Baram rituals from marriage to the cleansing of people who have passed away.

 The collection deposited here is only part of the work carried out.
 A Baram dictionary has been archived with ELAR as well, and to revitalise the language, the team are developing a Baram orthography and preparing a Baram primer to facilitate its use in basic education and literacy programmes.
 The audio-video recordings of the Baram database will also be archived along with annotations in order for the data to be accessible to linguists, ethnographers and the Baram speech community.